mishmanners/raffles/README.md

 <p align="center">
     <img alt="Random Name Picker for Lucky Draw" src="./logo.svg" width="100" />
 </p>

+# Random Name Picker for GitHub prize draws!

+:pray: First, huge shout-out to [@icelam](https://github.com/icelam) for a great and simple name picker we could fork and use for the GitHub booth!

+:rocket: This site is deployed to GitHub Pages using GitHub Actions.
+The Actions workflow pulls entrants from commenters of a GitHub Issue.

+:ticket: To enter the draw (if there is one), add a comment to [This Issue](/GH-Event-Demos/random-name-picker/issues/1)

+---

 <h1 align="center">Random Name Picker for Lucky Draw</h1>
 <p align="center">
     Simple HTML5 random name picker for picking lucky draw winner using Web Animations and AudioContext API